Beetok/mn/README.md

 # Beetok
 Shell script to install a [Beetok Masternode](https://www.beetok.io/) on a Linux server running Ubuntu 14.04, 16.04 or 18.04.
-Use it on your own risk.

 ***
 ## Update the Beetok Wallet: